MARK-Labs/fmarkdoc/FEEDBACK.md

 # Using the Social Feedback Loop&trade;

-The Social Feedback Loop&trade; allows you to access rich media content about on the ground work that is happening by your social partners.
+The Social Feedback Loop&trade; allows you to access rich media content about on the ground work that is happening by your partners.
 They will have uploaded it using Impact&trade;.

 ## Accessing the page